Iqra Khalid

-Iqra Khalid (born November 20, 1985) is a Canadian politician who was elected to represent the riding of Mississauga—Erin Mills in the House of Commons of Canada in the 2015 federal election.
+Iqra Khalid (born November 20, 1986) is a Canadian politician who has served as the Member of Parliament for the riding of Mississauga—Erin Mills in the House of Commons of Canada since the 2015 federal election.
+She was re-elected in 2019, 2021, and 2025.
+She is a member of the Liberal Party.

 Early life and education

 Khalid was born in Pakistan.
 In 1993, her family moved to England while her father completed his PhD.
 In 1998, her family immigrated to Canada, where her parents started a small family business in Mississauga.
 Iqra and her three brothers helped at this store while they attended school.
 Khalid attended York University, where she graduated with a degree in criminology and professional writing in 2007.
 As a student she served as the media ambassador for the York University Student Alumni Program.

 Following her graduation she began working at an immigration firm.
 She then went on to pursue a Juris Doctor degree at Cooley Law School.
 She wrote her final thesis on a comparative analysis of the effects of culture on the governance and regulation of a nation, using business law in the USA, Canada, India and China as case studies.
 She graduated with honors distinction in 2012.
-She then returned to Canada and began working as an articled clerk for the city of Mississauga.
+She then returned to Canada and began working for the legal department of city of Mississauga.

-Khalid holds dual-citizenship with Pakistan.

 Political career

 In December 2014, Khalid won her nomination to be the Liberal Party of Canada’s candidate for the riding of Mississauga-Erin Mills.
 In the 2015 federal election Khalid defeated two-term Conservative MP Bob Dechert to win the riding.
-Khalid was one of two Pakistani-Canadian women elected to the House of Commons in the 2015 election, along with fellow Liberal Salma Zahid.
-She was re-elected in 2019 and again in 2021.
+She was re-elected in 2019, 2021, and 2025.

-Khalid currently serves as Vice-Chair of the Standing Committee on Access to Information, Privacy, and Ethics (ETHI), as well as a member of the National Security and Intelligence Committee of Parliamentarians (NSICOP).
-She has previously served as chair on the Standing Committee of Justice and Human Rights and sat on the Foreign Affairs and International Development Subcommittee on International Human Rights (SDIR).
+Khalid is currently Vice-Chair of the Standing Committee on the Status of Women (FEWO) and Vice-Chair of the Standing Committee on Government Operations and Estimates (OGGO).
+She previously served as Vice-Chair of the Standing Committee on Access to Information, Privacy, and Ethics (ETHI), as well as a member of the National Security and Intelligence Committee of Parliamentarians (NSICOP).
+She has also previously served as chair on the Standing Committee of Justice and Human Rights and sat on the Foreign Affairs and International Development Subcommittee on International Human Rights (SDIR).
 In addition to these roles, she also served as Chair of the Liberal Women's Caucus and the All-Party Women's Caucus.

 In 2018, Khalid sponsored petition E-1566, calling on the Prime Minister to appoint a Minister or special advisor on Seniors Affairs.
 Later that same year, the Government of Canada appointed Filomena Tassi as the Minister for Seniors.

+She was elected vice chair of the Canadian House of Commons Standing Committee on the Status of Women and the Canadian House of Commons Standing Committee on Government Operations and Estimates in the 45th Canadian Parliament in 2025.